 Before you can vote, be sure that you have registered to vote.
 Visit our Voter Registration page for details.
-The deadline to register is October 19, 2020.
+The deadline to register register for the 2020 General Election was October 19, 2020.
 If you are not sure if you are registered, use the online Voter Registration Status Check.

 Registered voters will be able to cast their vote at their single designated polling place on Election Day—Tuesday, November 3, between the hours of 7 a.m. and 8 p.m.